prolificinteractive/node-html-to-json/README.md

 ## Contributing

-First make sure you have the grunt command line installed globally:

-`sudo npm install -g grunt-cli`

 ### Running Tests

 Tests are written in mocha and located in the `test` directory.
-Run them with grunt:
+Run them with:

-`grunt test`
+`npm test`

-### Code Standards

-#### Linting

-Before committing, run `grunt lint` and fix any warnings.
+This script also executes `jshint` against `lib/` and `test/` directories.

-#### Style
+### Style

-Before committing, make sure to run `grunt beautify`.
+Please read the existing code in order to learn the conventions.